h2non/rocky/README.md

 **Caution**: using this middleware could generate negative performance side-effects since the whole payload data will be buffered in the stack until it's finished.
 Don't use it if you need to handle large payloads

-Experimental response body interceptor and transformer middleware for the given route.
-This allows you to change, replace or map the response body sent from the target server before sending it to the client.
+This allows you to intercept and replace or transform the response body received from the target server before sending it to the client.

 The middleware must a function accepting the following arguments: `function(req, res, next)` You can see an usage example [here](/examples/interceptor.js).